-- To receive and process all undergraduate applications according to the eligibility criteria - 2.
-Give orientation regarding the eligibility criteria. - Compile, maintain and update statistical data regarding admissions and serve as a facilitator to the academic community who needs this information for tuition and other processes. - 4.
-Reinforce university admissions regulations. - 5.
-Serve as a consultant to the Administrative Board regarding admissions indexes. - 6.
-Receive and process all undergraduate applications according to the eligibility criteria. - 7.
-Give orientation regarding the eligibility - 8.
-Compile, maintain, and update statistical data regarding admissions and serve as a facilitator to the academic community that needs this information for tuition evaluation and other procedures. - 9.
-Enforce University admissions regulations. - 10.
-Serve as a consultant to the Administrative Board regarding admissions indexes.
+- 1. Receives and processes all applications according to eligibility criteria. - Provides orientation regarding eligibility criteria. - 3.
+Compiles, maintains, and updates statistical data regarding admissions and serves as a facilitator to the academic community that utilizes this information for tuition evaluation and other procedures. - 4.
+Enforces University admission regulations. - 5.
+Serves as consultant to the Administrative Board regarding admission indexes.

-2. CENTER FOR PROFESSIONAL ENHANCEMENT
+CENTER FOR PROFESSIONAL ENHANCEMENT

-The Center for Professional Enhancement (CPE) was established in July 1996, with matching, non-recurrent funds from the Central

-Administration.
-The concept for the Center began in the Extension and Community Services Division under the Dean of Academic Affairs in coordination with the Project Pro-Excellence in Teaching and Learning (PEEA in Spanish), which began in 1990.
-The PEEA initiative arose mainly because of a petition, expressed as a resolution, from the Parents Association to the Campus Chancellor.
+CPE was established in July 1996 with matching non-recurrent funds from the Central Administration.
+The concept for the Center originated in the Extension and Community Services Division under the Dean of Academic Affairs in coordination with the Project Pro-Excellence in Teaching and Learning (PEEA).
+The PEEA initiative arose mainly from a resolution from the Parents' Association presented to UPRM's Chancellor in 1990.

-The CPE mission is to expose faculty members to diverse educational strategies in order to promote academic excellence, thereby ensure high-caliber student performance.
-New faculty, permanent faculty, librarians, counselors, graduate students, and academic management personnel are all considered in the Center's mission.
+CPE's mission is to expose faculty members to diverse educational strategies in order to promote academic excellence and ensure high-caliber student performance.
+New faculty, permanent faculty, librarians, counselors, graduate students, and academic management personnel are all considered part of the Center's mission.
 The Center covers all aspects of professional development including teaching, learning, evaluation, technology, and research.
 Its goal is to create a community of well-prepared and motivated individuals who will contribute to the academic excellence of our institution.

 Services include annual orientation for new faculty and graduate teaching assistants, annual training for graduate lab assistants, retreats to recruit and develop interdisciplinary teams of resource professors, and seminars for faculty and graduate students during the academic year.
-The seminars are tailored to fit the needs of the audience.
-They involve theory along with hands-on activities.
-Services also include workshops for academic management, taping of classes for self-evaluation, educational research activities, and individual assistance for departments and faculty.
+The seminars, tailored to fit the needs of the audience, involve theory along with hands-on activities.
+Services also include workshops for academic management, videotaping of classes for self-evaluation, educational research activities, and individual assistance for departments and faculty.

-The CPE was created in 96-97 by the Administrative Board, through the Certification number 596, which mandates a teaching preparation workshop for all faculty personnel dedicated to teaching who have been hired since August 1997.
-The workshop consists of 29 contact hours that every professor must comply with during his/her first year of service.
-The professor's participation will go on his/her record and will be taken into consideration for the various personnel actions at the institutional level.
+CPE was created in 96-97 by the Administrative Board, through Certification number 596, which mandates a teaching preparation workshop for all faculty personnel dedicated to teaching who have been hired since August 1997.
+The workshop consists of 29 contact hours which every professor must comply with during the first year of service.
+The professor's participation is kept on record and it is taken into consideration for the various personnel actions at the institutional level.

-For more information, call 787-832-4040, extension 3829, 3050, 787-265-3829, Fax 787-831-5249, or E-mail cep rum@rumac.uprm.edu.
+For more information call (787) 832-4040, extension 3829, 3674, (787) 265-3829, Fax (787) 831-5249.
+E-mail: uprm.edu/cep.

-3. DEPARTMENT OF AEROSPACE STUDIES - AIR FORCE ROTC
+DEPARTMENT OF AEROSPACE STUDIES

+AIR FORCE ROTC

-Program Objectives
+Objectives